 Why is High Blood Pressure Dangerous?

 High blood pressure is a serious issue as it forces the heart to work harder than it is designed to.
-Over time, the excess strain on the heart can lead to a number of heart-related complications.
+Over time, the excess strain on the heart can lead to several heart-related complications.
 The extra pressure on the arteries can also place strain on many of the organs and cause permanent issues in the brain, eyes and kidneys.

 If too much pressure is placed on the walls of the arteries, then arteries can burst, much like a water balloon that is filled too high.
 When arteries are too narrow from plaque build-up due to high cholesterol levels, the amount of blood those arteries can handle becomes restricted.
 When this happens, high blood pressure can damage those arteries and even cause damage to the heart.